cjdbarlow/Part-One/local-anaesthetics.md

 This occurs when the rate of drug entering the systemic circulation is greater than the drug leaving the systemic circulation due to redistribution and metabolism.

 Toxicity is related to the:
+* **Drug factors**
   * **Drug used**
 Agents are compared using the **CC/CNS ratio**:
     * This is the ratio of the dose of drug required to cause cardiovascular collapse (CC) compared to the dose required to cause seizure (a crude alternative to the therapeutic index)
   * **Dose used**
+Continuous infusions are more likely to cause a delayed onset of local anaesthetic toxicity.

+* **Block factors**
+  * **Type of block**
     * **Site** of administration
-This affects the rate of uptake into the systemic circulation.
+    This affects the rate of uptake into the systemic circulation, and the likelihood of inadvertent intravascular injection.
 Ranked (from highest to lowest):
       * Intravascular (obviously)
     This is the most common cause of LA toxicity.
         * Site is also relevant here: an injection into the carotid artery will cause toxicity at a lower dose than if injected into a peripheral vein.
       * Intercostal
       * Caudal
       * Epidural
       * Brachial plexus
       * Subcutaneous
   * Use of **adjuncts**
+  * Adrenaline
+    Vasoconstrictor properties reduce systemic absorption of LA.
+  * **Technique**
+    * Frequent aspiration
+    * Test dose
+    * Use of ultrasound

+* **Patient factors**
+Anything that increases peak [plasma] can lead to an increased risk of LA toxicity.
+  * Blood flow to affected area
+  * α1-acid glycoprotein
+  Low levels of this protein increase free drug fraction.
+    * Neonates and infants have half the level of AAG than adults.
+  * Hepatic disease
+  Reduces clearance of amides, which may cause toxicity with repeated doses or use of infusions.
+  * Age
+  Organ blood flow (and therefore clearance), as well as pharmacokinetic interactions may affect clearance of LA.
+Both **children and the elderly** have **reduced clearance** of LA.

 ###Cardiac Toxicity
 Cardiac toxicity occurs due to: